nawed1111/e-comm/README.md

 # Ticketing

-Ticketing is an micro-services based e-commerce application developed using MERN stack.
+Ticketing is a micro-service based e-commerce application developed using MERN stack.
 It uses Kubernetes and docker images to build the application.
 It is hosted in Digital Ocean and uses Github actions for CI/CD.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.